 There is a reason I only offer C2C two times a year, which is the same as why I don’t have a collection of couples therapists scattered all over the US.
 It takes years for me to train a solid couples therapist.
 NCCT comprises a handful of phenomenal relationship experts we’ve handpicked based on talent, brains, life experience, and a passion for helping couples through tough times.

 The reality is if I produced C2C for the masses, I would not be able to offer much of what makes it exceptional.
 Things like supplemental relationship coaching via Videoask and Atkinson’s Developing Habits for Relationship Success workbook.
 Most importantly, I would not get to know you or be able to customize each class to meet your needs and requests.

 C2C is Private

 When your relationship is struggling or in crisis, you feel vulnerable.
 Even if you don’t succumb to the stigma inherent in a culture that romanticizes couplehood, it is understandable to crave privacy while working through the tough stuff.
 To want to avoid suffering unnecessarily from the angst that you will bump into a neighbor or colleague virtually.
 To want to protect your children from more information than is good for them when things in your marriage are uncertain and without resolution.
-Given this, I’ve built C2C to provide you total anonymity.
-You will be able to see me, interact with me, and participate in discussions, but you can opt to keep your face and name confidential, as well as any correspondence we have.
+Given this, I’ve built C2C to provide you with total anonymity.
+You will be able to see me, interact with me, and participate in discussions, but you can opt to keep your face and name confidential and any correspondence we have.
 Because even though C2C is a relationship class, I treat it with the same privacy standards I apply to all healthcare information, not because I have to, but because I get that your privacy is essential.

 (Most importantly) C2C is Hopeful